codergy/savemoneyanddonate/README.md

-# Save Money Effortlesly and Save One Life a Year
+# Save Money the Easy Way and Save One Life a Year

 ## Table of Contents